Type

 • Oil and gas facilities, oil and/or gas pipelines, oil and or/gas fields and the Petroleum Act Graticule.
 Collected for Earth Resources within DSDBI

-• Datasets relating to geological sites, geologically significant features & mine shafts.
+• Datasets relating to the coal model in the Latrobe Valley.
 Collected for Earth Resources within DSDBI